 Suno Cover Song Rights Warning on Upload

-You generated a Suno cover of a famous song, uploaded to DistroKid / TuneCore / CD Baby, and the platform flagged the release with “rights issue: cover song”.
-Or worse, Spotify took the release down two weeks after it went live.
-Suno’s terms grant you rights to the AI-generated recording, but the underlying composition — melody, lyrics, chord progression — still belongs to the original songwriter, and you need a separate mechanical license to publish it.
-This is not a Suno bug; it is the standard split between master rights (recording) and publishing rights (composition) that applies to every cover, AI or human.
+Why this happens: Suno’s paid terms grant you a commercial-use license to the AI-generated recording, but the underlying composition — melody, lyrics, song structure — still belongs to the original songwriter.
+You need a separate mechanical license to publish a cover of it.
+This is not a Suno bug.
+It is the standard split between master rights (the recording) and publishing rights (the composition) that applies to every cover ever released, AI or human.

 Common causes